A utility for backing up and restoring a Couchbase cluster

 The backup archive is the top-level directory and contains one or more backup repositories and a logs folder.
 Logging for all backup repositories is contained in the logs folder in the backup.log file.
 For more information on the backup archive structure see cbbackupmgr-archivelayout.

-The minumum hardware requirement for running cbbackupmgr is four CPU cores, 8GiB RAM.
+The minimum hardware requirement for running cbbackupmgr is four CPU cores, 8GiB RAM.
 The recommend hardware is sixteen CPU cores, 16GiB RAM and SSD disks.

 Part of the cbbackupmgr suite